KiraDiShira/RESTful-API/ValidationAndLogging/README.md

 <img src="https://github.com/KiraDiShira/RESTful-API/blob/master/ValidationAndLogging/Images/val2.PNG" />

-.
 If the client application needs to be able to do something more than simply binding these errors to a control, often an error code is included as well, so the client application can act on that error code, also quite useful for multi-language applications.
 In APS.NET CORE MVC, typically the ModelState's validation errors are serialized, so we end up with a list of property names and related validation errors.
 But this can vary depending on what we're building the API for.

-Let's dive in with the first demo, working with validation on post.
+## Working with Validation on POST